FTCIrrationalDoorkeepers4653/TeamCode/README.md

 test changes in autonomous program.
 Also, will add further PID controls if needed for the motion profiling.

 - 10/21/2020 - Added further Motion Profiling Control and automation of the Arm and claw.
 Further improvements to the Vision Positioning System and testing of the motion profiling and automation to come.
+Fixed bugs in Motion Profiling and changes to autonomous, more Motion Profiling and Automation Changes to come.